Menu

 Why Vaccinate?

-Many of the diseases we vaccinate against are still quite prevalent in the community at large, we still see a large number of cat flu cases every year, and Parvovirus is commonly seen during the summer.
-For this reason, the concept of "herd immunity", where you rely on the fact that if most of the population is vaccinated then the risk of you contracting that disease is very low is not valid for pets in NZ.
+Many of the diseases we vaccinate against are still quite prevalent in the community at large, we still see a large number of cat flu cases every year, and Parvovirus is commonly seen in unvaccinated dogs during the summer.
+This unfortunately means the concept of "herd immunity", where you rely on the fact that if most of the population is vaccinated then the risk of you contracting that disease is very low is not valid for pets in NZ.
 It is, for this reason, we recommend vaccinating your pet with the core vaccines at the manufacturers recommended intervals.

 Cat Vaccinations